EGEE 439: Alternative Fuels from Biomass Sources (Fall 2023)

 Online lesson content

-All materials needed for this course are presented online through our course website and in Canvas.
+The course materials for the lessons needed for this course are presented online in Canvas.
 In order to access the online materials, you need to have an active Penn State Access Account user ID and password (used to access the online course resources).
 If you have any questions about obtaining or activating your Penn State Access Account, please contact the Outreach Helpdesk.

 This course will rely on a variety of methods to assess and evaluate student learning, including: